luckyshot/OpenSound/README.md

 Our main priority is to avoid any setup at all and keep it super simple to start using OpenSound:

-1. Start your web server in the computer with the music library
+1. Start your web server in a computer with a music library
+2. Open <code>config.php</code> and change the music folder path
-2. Open the URL of the server in other devices (ie. <code>http://192.168.1.23/opensound/</code> )
+3. Open the URL of the server in other devices (ie. <code>http://192.168.1.23/opensound/</code> )
-3. Add songs to the playlist and press Play :D
+4. Add songs to the playlist and press Play